Electric Company Theatre (Unceded Coast Salish Territory • MST)

 Buy a PuSh Pass before you book tickets to save 25% or more, plus free access to Club PuSh.
 Shop Passes →

-Written and Directed by Jonathon Young Scenography Design Camellia Koo Costume Design & Props Jessica Oostergo Composition Loscil Lighting Design Sophie Tang Media Integration Eric Chad & Jack Chipman Movement Direction Natalie LeFebvre Gnam Dramaturgy Marcus Youssef Technical Direction Owen Marmorek Production Management Carla Ritchie Stage Management Jan Hodgson, Yvonne Yip Script Assistance Justin Francis Lee Featuring Ryan Beil, Andrew McNee, Amy Rutherford and Laara Sadiq.
-Past Contributors Paula Viitanen Aldazosa, Amber Barton, Michael Kerns & Jennifer Swan
+Written and Directed by Jonathon Young Scenography Design Camellia Koo Costume Design & Props Jessica Oostergo Composition Loscil Lighting Design Sophie Tang Media Integration Eric Chad & Jack Chipman Movement Direction Natalie LeFebvre Gnam Dramaturgy Marcus Youssef Technical Direction Owen Marmorek Production Management Carla Ritchie Stage Management Jan Hodgson, Yvonne Yip Script Assistance Justin Francis Lee Featuring Ryan Beil, Andrew McNee, Amy Rutherford, Laara Sadiq & Ruby Henderson.
+Interns Anastasiia Vorobiova & Rachel Macadam Past Contributors Paula Viitanen Aldazosa, Amber Barton, Michael Kerns & Jennifer Swan